 Here in Florida, Dr. Peden serves as a Preferred Response Member Physician for the Mayo Clinic and Clinical Assistant Professor for the Florida State University College of Medicine.
 He has brought several arthroscopic and endoscopic techniques to Indian River County not previously available, including femoroplasty for impingement of the hip, coracoclavicular ligament reconstruction for the shoulder, endoscopic decompression for entrapment of the suprascapular nerve, and arthroscopic radial head excision for rheumatoid arthritis of the elbow.
-He has a particular interest in complex rotator cuff conditions of the shoulder, performing revision repairs, superior capsular reconstruction, and the latest nonsurgical treatments, such as platelet-rich plasma (PRP) injections.
+He has a particular interest in complex rotator cuff conditions of the shoulder, performing revision repairs, superior capsular reconstruction, and the latest nonsurgical treatments.

 When he is not seeing patients, Dr. Peden is an avid blues musician and enjoys sailing at various Caribbean and Mediterranean destinations.
 Prior to medical school, Dr. Peden taught English in Japan for over two years.
 Returning to the U.S., he devoted his interest in international endeavors to coordinating an international health programs office for the University of Florida College of Medicine, where he was involved in several medical missions to Haiti and Central America.